joe-damore/joes-box/README.md

 - `pnpm`
 - `yarn`

-Alternatively, you can manually export your desired tools using [`distrobox-export`](https://distrobox.it/usage/distrobox-export/), e.g.:
+Alternatively, you can manually export your desired tools using [`distrobox-export`](https://distrobox.it/usage/distrobox-export/) from inside the box, e.g.:

 ```bash
 distrobox-export --bin /usr/bin/node